 Loree K. Sutton

-Loree K. Sutton, MD, former brigadier general in the United States Army and current New York City Commissioner of Veterans Affairs, is the former director of the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury and was a special assistant to the Assistant Secretary of Defense for Health Affairs.
+Brigadier General (Ret.)
+Loree K. Sutton, MD, is the current New York City Commissioner of Veterans Affairs.
+She was the former director of the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury and was a special assistant to the Assistant Secretary of Defense for Health Affairs.

 Formerly the highest ranking psychiatrist in the United States Army, Sutton has more than 20 years of leadership experience encompassing a diverse mix of domains: civilian and military; combat and peacekeeping; command and staff; clinical and academic; and policy and education.